hariswb/tree-glide-bubble/README.md

 tree:= tree.New(nodes, w, h)
 ```

-My initial solution was to use tree-bubbles's `Node` structure for user's initialization and convert it to treeglide's `Node` structure, but it adds even more complexity.

 To solve this, I add a helper for user to easily initializes their nodes and assign their parent's.
 It's also convenient for user to iterate their own tree structure to fit into treeglide's.
 ```go